tech-otaku/menu-bar-clock/README.md

 # menu-bar-clock

-Compatible with macOS from macOS 11 Big Sur up to and including macOS 12 Monterey Developer Beta 2 [21A5268h].
+Compatible with macOS 11 Big Sur and later.

 ## Purpose